Sachin2815/Localrepo/README.md

-# This is local repo for workspace and going to practice
+# This is local repo for workspace and going to practice python for devops